Terry Hu

-Terry Hu (胡因夢 (Hū Yīnmèng); born 21 April 1953) is a Taiwanese actor, writer and translator.
+Terry Hu (胡因夢 (Hū Yīnmèng); born 21 April 1953) is a Taiwanese actress, writer and translator.

 Life

 Early life

-Hu was born Hu Yinyin in Taichung, Taiwan on April 21, 1953, with her ancestral home in Shenyang, Liaoning, the only child of Qu Shifang (璩詩芳), and Hu Gengnian (胡賡年), a member of the Legislative Yuan of the Republic of China.
+Hu was born Hu Yinyin in Taichung, Taiwan on April 21, 1953, with her ancestral home in Shenyang, Liaoning, the only daughter of Qu Shifang (璩詩芳), and Hu Gengnian (胡賡年), a member of the Legislative Yuan of the Republic of China.
 Hu was raised in Taichung and Taipei.
 When she was 15, her parents divorced.

-Hu attended the Christchurch School. she graduated from Fu Jen Catholic University in 1971, where she majored in German language.
+Hu attended the Christchurch School.
+She graduated from Fu Jen Catholic University in 1971, where she majored in German language.
 When she left Fu Jen Catholic University, her university students said: "Fu Jen Catholic University have no spring from now on."
 After graduation, Hu went abroad to study at Seton Hall University, majoring in mass communication, she also studied at a modeling school in New York City.

 Acting career

 Hu returned to Taiwan in 1975.
 At the same year, Hu first rose to prominence for playing in The Life God, a film starring Brigitte Lin.

 In 1977, Hu appeared in Bai Jingrui's Far Away From Home, which earned her a Golden Horse Award for Best Supporting Actress.
 One year later, Hu acted in the historical film A Teacher of Great Soldiers, a film starring Chun Hsiung Ko.

 Hu studied at HB Studio, majoring in acting.

 In 2003, Hu attended the 40th Golden Horse Awards.

 At the age of 35, Hu withdrew from entertainment industry, she appeared in 42 films during her 15 acting years.